jdhalimi/crickcrack/README.md

 Development is "pure" beginner javascript.

-Special grettings to stack overflow.
+An occasion for me to learn and recieve advices from community, special grettings to stack overflow.

+The CSS is trying to fit ipad / iphone and mobile devices for mobile usage.

 ## Contributing

 Please do not hesitate to propose improvements or fork it.

+I need help on CSS, Javascript.

 ## Resources

-Digits designed by *brgfx* on FreePik
+Digits designed with talent by *brgfx* on FreePik

 - https://www.freepik.com/brgfx